Kimaitn/BlockchainMedicineTracker/blockchain/README.md

       Count: 0
 ```

+The `deploy.sh` script will have to be reconfigured for the additional peers that are added.
 Finally, there must be as many `startFabric.sh` and `docker-compose.yml` files as there are hosts in the network.
 Ports will have to be changed, and any reference to `peer2` will be changed to `peer#`, where # is the number of the peer.

 ## What's Next
-* Importing a card for the second peer
 * Deploying for multiple organizations
 * Setting up the angular project